honcho-man/netlify-cms/website/content/docs/start-with-a-template-1.md

 ---
-title: Start with a Template
+title: Start with a Templat
 group: intro
 weight: 10
 ---